“Will my family have to pay taxes on my life insurance benefits?”

 Only the amount of your estate that exceeds the Estate Tax Exclusion amount can be taxed, so if your estate including life insurance is not more than $11,200,000, your beneficiaries will not owe any taxes on the life insurance pay out.

-If you need more information, advice or have questions on taxes and your life insurance estate, then call us at 855-247-9555 as we would be happy to help you out.
+If you need more information about life insurance, or if you would like to learn more about shielding your life insurance policy and estate from estate taxes, please give us a call, 855-247-9555 as we would be happy to help you out.

 Latest posts by Cliff Pendell (see all)